 George Santayana, the Spanish philosopher, essayist, poet, and novelist, is purported to have said, “Those who fail to learn from history are doomed to repeat it.”
 If we don’t draw on the important lessons from our past, we’re likely to continue the very mistakes that we’ve already made.
 Something akin to doing the same thing over and over again, vainly hoping that the results will be different.
 But they won’t.
 They’ll not be even remotely different.
 True in life.
 True even in faith, religion, and belief if we’re not careful.

-This November 2018 marks the 40thanniversary of an unspeakably horrific tragedy: the brutal murder/suicide of over 900 persons, in Guyana, Africa.
+This November 2018 marks the 40thanniversary of an unspeakably horrific tragedy: the brutal murder/suicide of over 900 persons in Guyana, South America.
 Jonestown represented the deadliest deliberate killing of U.S. citizens until the Islamist terrorist attack against our country occurred on September 11, 2001.
 Under the direction of Jim Jones and his People’s Temple in Jonestown in 1978, his followers were given deadly poison in response to Jones’ own delusional religious fantasies about end-times and his perceptions of heightening external persecution of his cult.
 Global public opinion recoiled in horror at the utter senselessness of the Jonestown slaughter.
 It provided what should have been a ‘screaming’ Red Line, never to be crossed again.
 A ‘canary in the coal mine’, of sorts.
 An abundantly clear warning sign that something can (and will invariably) go terribly and tragically wrong when any religious community runs destructively amuck.

 But the red line was subsequently crossed.
 Again and again.
 With significant, additional loss of life and humanity.
 In 1992, a standoff and subsequent siege by Federal Marshalls and the FBI at Ruby Ridge in Northern Idaho resulted in multiple deaths.
 Illegal weapons and ties to purportedly-Christian-affiliated, anti-government, survivalist, and Neo-Nazi groups fed the conflict that led to these deaths.
 A year later in 1993, David Koresh, the leader of the Branch Davidians (a splinter group from the Seventh Day Adventist Church), joined nearly 80 others in a fire-filled death following an extended siege of his Mount Carmel Center ranch compound near Waco, Texas.
 Multiple ATF agents and Branch Davidian residents were initially killed by an exchange of gunfire.
 This set off an ensuing standoff and subsequent inferno blaze (set by some of Koresh’s followers, themselves) that killed most of Koresh’s followers.
 David Koresh was called the ‘Sinful Messiah’.
 He viewed himself as possessing a direct channel from God in his interpretation and preaching of the Bible.
 Driven by a distorted, binary view of good/evil and the coming Apocalypse, he blatantly extorted and coopted the Bible to justify his accumulation of guns, explosives, and armor-piercing weapons in order to banish the ‘ungodly external beasts’ with a ‘sword of religious righteousness’.
 Along the way, Koresh fathered children from multiple women in the compound, including minors.